 Critiqued as a gay activist masquerading as a journalist, Rink Foto (AQ2, AQ8, AQ14, AQ16-AQ17, and AQ21) has photographed San Francisco’s LGBT Community since 1969.
 His photographs have been published in more than 40 books and have appeared in Academy Award winning films Milk, The Times of Harvey Milk, and Common Threads.
 He has been honoured by state and city officials and non-profit organisations for his support and media coverage of over 600 events annually and for his half-million image archive.

-Liz Robbins’ (AQ14) third collection, Freaked, won the 2014 Elixir Press Annual Poetry Award, judged by Bruce Bond.
-Her second collection, Play Button, won the 2010 Cider Press Review Book Award, judged by Patricia Smith.
-Poems are in recent issues of Beloit Poetry Journal, Denver Quarterly, Fugue, Kenyon Review Online, Poetry Daily, and River Styx.
-She’s an associate professor of creative writing at Flagler College in St. Augustine, FL.
+Liz Robbins’ (AQ14 & AQ22) third collection Freaked, won the 2014 Elixir Press Annual Poetry Award; her second collection, Play Button, won the 2010 Cider Press Review Book Award.
+Her poems have appeared in Adroit Journal, BOAAT, Denver Quarterly, Kenyon Review Online, and Rattle, as well as on The Writer’s Almanac with Garrison Keillor.
+She’s an associate professor of creative writing at Flagler College in St. Augustine, Florida.

 Robert Rorke (AQ19) received his MFA from the Warren Wilson School for Writers.
 His fiction has appeared in Shadowgraph and he was a finalist in the 2017 Tennessee Williams Festival Fiction Contest and the 2016 Boulevard Fiction Contest for Emerging Writers.
 He graduated with a BA from New York University and has an MA from Stanford University.
 He lives in Brooklyn and is a TV critic and columnist for the New York Post.